 The presentation with questioning will last for 30 minutes.
-The lead independent assessor has the discretion to increase this time by up to 10% to allow the apprentice to complete their last point.
+The assessors have the discretion to increase this time by up to 10% to allow the apprentice to complete their last point.

 The presentation will be conducted as follows:

 The presentation will typically last 10 minutes and the questioning 20 minutes.